shellimsi/proto/README.md

-# proto
+# Proto
-This repo includes proto files  for Shellimsi
+This repo includes proto files for Shellimsi.